What Are The FHA Cashout Refinance Mortgage Loans Versus Other Loan Programs

 If a homeowner decides to occupy a property that was formerly used as an investment property, the loan to value capped will be limited to 85% Loan To Value and/or Cumulative Loan To Value.

 New secondary and/or subordinated financing on the property is not permitted.
 However, if there is an existing subordinate loan to lower the total indebtedness is not considered a new subordinate lien.
 This may be subordinated under HUD Guidelines.

 Conventional Loans have different cashout refinance mortgage guidelines.
 Here are Conventional Cashout Refinance Guidelines:

 - 80% loan to value on single family homes

 - 75% loan to value on two to four units

 VA Loans allow 100% LTV cashout refinance.

 USDA does not allow cashout refinance.
-Borrowers who have more questions on doing a cashout refinance on their homes, please contact The Gustan Cho Team at USA Mortgage at 1-800-900-8569.
-Text us at 262-716-8151 for faster response or email us at email@example.com.
+Borrowers who have more questions on doing a cashout refinance on their homes, please contact The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.